-Regarding the new "Serious Crime Bill“, Karen Bradley, Minister for Organized Crime was quoted in the article to say, "_Our reliance on computer systems and the degree to which they are interlinked is ever increasing and a major cyber attack on our critical infrastructure would have grave consequences.
-This Bill would ensure that in the event of such a serious attack those responsible would face the justice they deserve.”
-This change put forth by the British government now aligns that nation with the United States which, according to the article, introduced “life sentences for malicious computer hackers in the wake of September 11."
+Regarding the new "Serious Crime Bill\, "Karen Bradley, Minister for Organized Crime, was quoted in the_ article to say, "_Our reliance on computer systems and the degree to which they are interlinked is ever-increasing, and a major cyberattack on our critical infrastructure would have grave consequences.
+This bill would ensure that those responsible would face the justice they deserve in the event of such a serious attack._" This change put forth by the British government now aligns that nation with the United States which, according to the article, introduced "_life sentences for malicious computer hackers in the wake of September 11."